‘FIRST, DO GOOD’: CRITICAL AND CREATIVE RESPONSES TO IATROGENIC HARM IN MENTAL HEALTH PRACTICES

 Conference Organisers

-Lydia Sapouna, School of Applied Social Studies and Harry Gijbels, School of Nursing and Midwifery (retired), Catherine McAuley School of Nursing and Midwifery, University College Cork, Ireland.
+Lydia Sapouna, School of Applied Social Studies and Harry Gijbels, Critical Voices Network Ireland.

 Supported by: